W.I.S.E. Youth Chronicles

 the Spanish spice tickles my nose.

-And Nana's soft, wrinkled hands gives me a bracelet with her scent.
+And Nana's soft, wrinkled hands gives me a bracelet with her

 The Book of Life takes me back